We love scuba diving and always try to squeeze in as much of it as we can during our travels.

 - Manta Rays Scramble: a cleaning station near Kabira Beach on Ishigaki where you’re almost guaranteed to spot Manta Rays, particularly from June to September.

 - Baras Island: the coral around Baras island is one of the best for exploring the underwater world.
-Baras island itself is a tiny island made of a debris of coral chips.
+Baras island itself is a tiny island made of coral chip debris.

 - Hammerhead sharks: they can be spotted throughout the year, particularly between December to February.